DanForder/ts-boilerplate/README.md

-# JS Boilerplate 🏭
+# TS Boilerplate 🏭

-This project uses [webpack.js](https://webpack.js.org/) to compile our JavaScript code.
+This project uses [webpack.js](https://webpack.js.org/) to compile our TypeScript code.

-SASS is included but your single `style.scss` file will need to be imported through JavaScript instead of linked to HTML as webpack compiles it all for us!
+SASS is included but your single `style.scss` file will need to be imported through TypeScript instead of linked to HTML as webpack compiles it all for us!

 ## Quickstart 🦧

 - Install the dependencies `npm i`
-- Create a build folder: `npm run build:dev`
+- Run the live server: `npm start`, this will:
-  - This will run a webpack build in "watch" mode
+  - Run a webpack build in "watch" mode
-- Run the live server: `npm start`
-  - This will look for an `index.html` in the build folder, automatically opening it in your browser
+  - Look for an `index.html` in the build folder, automatically opening it in your browser

-## Deployment Instructions 🚀

-- Modify the `package.json` "homepage" property to match your own (https://\*your-username\*.github.io/\*your-repository-name\*)
-- Run `npm run build` in the terminal to create a build folder
-- Run `npm run deploy` in the terminal, this will create a "gh-pages" branch in your repository and deploy a copy of your local build folder
+- This will open up in your browser automatically
+  - If running for the first time, you will need to refresh the page once the code has finished as the live server is faster than the compilation

 ## Available Scripts 📜